A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Introduction

 \section{Introduction}

 The Georgi-Machacek (GM) model~\cite{Georgi:1985nv,Chanowitz:1985ug} provides a prototype for models in which part of electroweak symmetry breaking is due to the vacuum expectation value (vev) of scalars in SU(2)$_L$ representations larger than the doublet (``exotic'' scalars).
-These models include generalizations of the GM model to higher isospin~\cite{Logan:2015xpa} and the scalar septet model~\cite{Hisano:2013sn,Kanemura:2013mc}.
-These models contain as a common feature singly- and doubly-charged Higgs bosons that couple at tree level to vector boson pairs.
+These models have as a common feature the possibility that the Standard Model (SM)-like Higgs boson $h$ can couple to $W$ and $Z$ boson pairs with a strength greater than that in the SM~\cite{Georgi:1985nv,Falkowski:2012vh,Hisano:2013sn,Kanemura:2013mc,Logan:2015xpa}, due to enhancement factors arising from the SU(2)$_L \times$U(1)$_Y$ generators in the gauge-kinetic terms of the scalar Lagrangian.
+They include generalizations of the GM model to higher isospin~\cite{Logan:2015xpa} and the scalar septet model~\cite{Hisano:2013sn,Kanemura:2013mc}.
+These models also contain as a common feature singly- and doubly-charged Higgs bosons that couple at tree level to vector boson pairs and play a crucial role in the unitarization of longitudinal vector boson scattering amplitudes in these models~\cite{Falkowski:2012vh}.
 In the GM model, these are the so-called custodial-fiveplet $H_5^{\pm\pm}$, $H_5^{\pm}$, and $H_5^0$ states, which have a common mass $m_5$ and are fermiophobic.
-Their coupling to vector boson pairs is parameterized by $s_H \equiv \sin\theta_H = 2 \sqrt{2} v_\chi/v$, where $v_\chi$ is the vev of the isospin-triplet scalars in the GM model and $v$ is the Higgs vev in the Standard Model (SM).
+Their coupling to vector boson pairs is parameterized by $s_H \equiv \sin\theta_H = 2 \sqrt{2} v_\chi/v$, where $v_\chi$ is the vev of the isospin-triplet scalars in the GM model and $v$ is the Higgs vev in the SM.
 In particular, $s_H^2$ is equal to the fraction of the $W$ and $Z$ boson squared-masses that is generated by the triplet vevs.
-Assuming that the branching ratio of the $H_5$ to vector bosons is close to 1, the proportionality of the production cross section of the $H_5$ states to $s_H^2$ allows LHC searches to directly constrain $s_H$ as a function of $m_5$ ~\cite{Aad:2015nfa,Sirunyan:2017sbn,Sirunyan:2017ret,Aaboud:2018ohp,CMS:2018ysc,Aaboud:2017gsl,Aaboud:2018qcu}.
+Assuming that the branching ratio of the $H_5$ to vector bosons is close to 1, the proportionality of the vector boson fusion production cross section of the $H_5$ states to $s_H^2$ allows LHC searches to directly constrain $s_H$ as a function of $m_5$ ~\cite{Aad:2015nfa,Sirunyan:2017sbn,Sirunyan:2017ret,Aaboud:2018ohp,CMS:2018ysc,Aaboud:2017gsl,Aaboud:2018qcu}.

 The current LHC searches for the $H_5$ states in the GM model focus on $H_5$ masses of 200~GeV and above, for which the decays into vector boson pairs are on shell.
 Below this mass, there exists a largely unprobed region in the parameter space with doubly-charged Higgs bosons as light as 120~GeV still allowed.
 However, this open region of parameter space could easily be constrained by extending existing experimental searches to lower masses.
 For example, the ATLAS search for Drell-Yan production of $H^{++}H^{--}$ with decays to like-sign $W$ bosons~\cite{Aaboud:2018qcu}, if extended to masses below 200~GeV and using the full Run 2 data-set, would probe this entire neglected low-mass region independent of $s_H$ and could potentially entirely exclude $H_5$ masses below 200--300~GeV.
 (The only possible loophole to such an exclusion would be mass spectra engineered to make the Higgs-to-Higgs decays $H_5^{++} \to H_3^+ W^+$ and/or $H_5^{++} \to H_3^+ H_3^+$ dominate over the $H_5^{++} \to W^+W^+$ decay mode.
 It is not yet known whether such a scenario can be achieved while satisfying all theoretical and experimental constraints.)
 To simplify the interpretation of the above searches, the LHC Higgs Cross Section Working Group developed the H5plane benchmark scenario for the GM model~\cite{deFlorian:2016spz,Logan:2017jpr}, defined for $m_5 \in [200, 2000]$~GeV.
 The H5plane benchmark takes as its two free parameters $m_5$ and $s_H$ and the other parameters are fixed to ensure $BR(H_5 \to VV) = 1$ to a good approximation.
 However, for $m_5 < 200$~GeV, the H5plane benchmark is unable to cover a significant fraction of the region allowed in a general parameter scan.